okx-code/rankupbook/src/Basic-Configuration-Example/Wrong-message.md

 /rankup
 ```
 You should either successfully rankup, be required to type to confirm then rankup, or move to the next section about the Confirmation GUI.
-If you don't [enable the Confirmation GUI](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/config.yml#L49-L51) the below section is not applicable.
+If you don't [enable the Confirmation GUI](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/config.yml#L49-L51) the next section is not applicable.